 contracts (net long)

-Net long confirmed
+Net long (prior week)

 Combined WTI + Brent (Est.)